libraries-fi/drupal-kifiform/README.md

 | View counter | kifiform_view_counter

 ### Captcha
 Captcha is a simple user verification tool.
-It presents a textual question an expects a valid answer.
+It presents a textual question and expects a valid answer.

 ### View counter
 Counts displays of given entity.
 Counter is implemented as an AJAX call so it works even when pages